-This report makes reference to certain non-IFRS financial information.
+The Review of Operations makes reference to certain non-IFRS financial information.
 This information is used by management to measure the operating performance of the business and has been presented as this may be useful for investors.
 This information has not been reviewed by the Group's auditor.
 The 2020 Full Year Results presentation includes non-IFRS reconciliations.
 Forecast information has been estimated on the same measurement basis as actual results.